ucdavisdatalab/workshop_intro_to_remote_computing/chapters/05_cluster-computing.md

    line instructions

-The following example uses our `beacon.{py,R,sh}` script from the previous chapter to print a message continuously to a file via `sbatch`.
+The following example uses our `beacon.{py,R,sh}` script from the previous chapter to print a message continuously.

 ```sh
 #!/bin/bash -login